aurquiza/Networked-Chat-With-RSA/README.md

    Multiple-People-Messages: if on WINDOWS you hold ctrl and click on users you want to send message to.
                              if on MAC you hold command then click on users you want to send message to.

+# Running programs for server and client
+   Running Server - Click and run the startServer file to run the server program Running Client - Click and run the startClient file to run the client program

 # Location of Prime number file
    location on github is "Resource/primeNumbers.rsc"